There are 1 326 different starting hands in Texas hold'em, but if you leave out the different color constellations there are totally 169.

 General playing instructions: Play in almost all situations and normally raise, re-raise or 4-bet.

 General playing instructions: Play in almost all situations and normally raise or re-raise.

 General playing instructions: Play in most situations and normally raise and sometimes re-raise.

-General playing instructions: Play in late positions and sometimes in midle positions depending on the circumstances.
+General playing instructions: Play in late positions and sometimes in middle positions depending on the circumstances.

-The list will not necessarily correspond to which starting hands that win most in practical play.
-This depends on different factors.
-One is that it's very easy to overplay some cards, like A-K. Another kind of "problem hands" is J-J and T-T. These are big hands, but the value of them decreases when a queen, a king or an ace hits the table.
+The list will not necessarily correspond to which starting hands that win most in practical play – a good term for this is ”equity-realization”, which is more about the effective odds than general playability.
+Which hand that works in practical play depends on different factors.
+One is that it's very easy to overplay some cards, like A-K. Other kind of "problem hands" are J-J and T-T. These are big hands, but the value of them decreases when a queen, a king or an ace hits the table.

 The most common hands are offsuited hands.
 Each offsuited hand have twelve possible combinations.

 For example A-Ko: A♥-K♦, A♥-K♣ ,A♥-K♠, A♦-K♥, A♦-K♣, A♦-K♠, A♣-K♦, A♦-K♣, A♣-K♠, A♠-K♦, A♠-K, A♠-K♣.